 People with complete paralysis may require a caregiver to help with daily activities like eating, toileting, and grooming.
-Orthotic devices may also be necessary to maintain and better musculoskeletal alignment.
+Orthotic devices may also be necessary to maintain better musculoskeletal alignment.
 Surgery is essential in cases of severe spasticity to denervate overactive muscles.

 It depends on the level and severity of the spinal cord damage.
 C4 SCIs often paralyze their victims below the nape.
 These people should concentrate on the potential recovery of their arm functions.

-Lumbar and sacral spinal cord damage may leave the victim’s arms and upper trunk primarily unaffected.
+Lumbar and sacral spinal cord damage may primarily leave the victim’s arms and upper trunk unaffected.
 In this case, rehabilitation therapy may improve endurance and strengthen muscles, as walking may be possible with assistive devices.

 People with incomplete spinal injuries have a better chance of walking again and regaining sensory functions through rehabilitation recovery than those with complete SCIs.
 Still, the chances of regaining standard motor control are significantly low.

 If you or your loved one have recently suffered a C4 spinal cord injury, get in touch with our Los Angeles personal injury attorneys and receive exceptional and unrivaled legal services.
 We can immediately get you in contact with a reputable doctor to provide you with excellent medical advice.

 We can also deal with the insurance company in your stead and help you recover your medical expenses, including pain and suffering damages and lost wages.
 If your situation leaves you unable to come to us, we can come to your side at any moment, whether at your home, office, or hospital.